darktetron/system-engineering_devops/0x00-shell_basics/README.md

-script that prints the absolute path
+script to list contents of your directory